kelihlodversson/kelihlodversson.github.io/_posts/2017-8-9-old-asic.md

 But it's not quite as simple as that.
 The CPU isn't the only hardware that needs to access the DRAM.
 The Blitter does too and seems to have the necessary address pins to address the full address space.
-The DMA and the Shifter however, don't generate any address signals at all.
+However, the DMA and the Shifter don't generate any address signals at all.
 MMU has internal registers for managing the current address for the video buffer sent to the Shifter, and another set of register for DMA transfers, and since they are internal to the MMU, there is no way to add the missing two bits of address to them without replacing the MMU with a new implementation.